eyereasoner/rdfsurfaces-tests/README.md

 ## Test files

 - Test files need to have `.n3s` extensions
-- For a test to be a success on of need to be true:
+- For a test to be a success one of need to be true:
    - Test produces `<urn:example:test> <urn:example:is> true .`
    - Test throws an inference fuse and the test file has the `:FAIL.n3s` extension (e.g. `mytest:FAIL.n3s`)
 - For a test to be skipped (e.g. work in progress) use the `:SKIP.n3s` extension (e.g. `myother:SKIP.n3s`)